 There are some electronics recycling programs offered by retailers and manufacturers as well.
 Most electronics manufacturers will only accept e-waste of their own brand, but there are a few that will take any type or brand of e-waste.

 You can check a manufacturer’s website to see if they will take your old computer or old TV for recycling.
 You can also look at most major electronics retailers’ websites to get more information on recycling options they might offer.

-If you don’t have the transportation or time to take your e waste to be recycled, you can call a junk removal service like LoadUp to help you recycle your old TV or old computer.
+If you don’t have the transportation or time to take your e-waste to be recycled, you can call a junk removal service like LoadUp to help you recycle your old TV or computer.

-With nationwide service and removal of a full array of junk items, it’s easy to see why LoadUp is the #1 choice for junk removal for over 40,000 happy customers.
+With nationwide service and removal of a full array of junk items, debris, garbage and waste, it’s easy to see why LoadUp is the #1 choice for junk removal for over 40,000 happy customers.